zhihuammu/ODE-book/chaps/00/chap00_A4_applications.md

 ## Economics

 ::::{prf:example}
-The Harrod-Domar model was developed independently by Roy Harrod [6] and Evsey Domar [7] to analyze business cycles originally but later was used to explain an economy’s growth rate through savings and capital productivity.
+The Harrod-Domar model was developed to analyse business cycles originally but later was used to explain an economy’s growth rate through savings and capital productivity.
 Output, $Y$, is a function of capital stock, $K$, $Y=F(K)$, and the marginal productivity,

 $$
     \diff{Y}{K}=c=\text{constant}.